Abdullah4376/JavaScript-Projects/README.md

-# Quiz-App
-A Simple Quiz App.
+# A Repository With Minor Projects!